Nashua Snowfall Totals & Snowstorm Averages

 How Many Snowstorms Nashua Gets

 Most days of snowfall in Nashua leave at least an inch of fresh snow on the ground.
-For six or seven days a year on average, the amount of new snow totals three inches or more.
+For four days a year on average, the amount of new snow totals five inches or more.